DivineAde/DivineAde/README.md

-- 🔭 I’m currently working on a calculator
+- 🔭 I’m currently working on a calculator app

 - 🌱 I’m currently learning Js and Tailwind Css
 - 👯 I’m looking to collaborate on web development project